Russian Empire: Alexander III

+The Greater coat of arms of the Russian Empire, adopted under Alexander III in 1882 to reflect the sovereign's full imperial title and realms.

 In 1881, Alexander II was assassinated by the Narodnaya Volya, a Nihilist terrorist organization.
 The throne passed to Alexander III (1881–1894), a reactionary who revived the maxim of "Orthodoxy, Autocracy, and Nationality" of Nicholas I. A committed Slavophile, Alexander III believed that Russia could be saved from turmoil only by shutting itself off from the subversive influences of Western Europe.
 During his reign, Russia formed the Franco-Russian Alliance, to contain the growing power of Germany; completed the conquest of Central Asia; and demanded important territorial and commercial concessions from China.
 The emperor's most influential adviser was Konstantin Pobedonostsev, tutor to Alexander III and his son Nicholas, and procurator of the Holy Synod from 1880 to 1895.
 Pobedonostsev taught his imperial pupils to fear freedom of speech and the press, as well as dislike democracy, constitutions, and the parliamentary system.
-Under Pobedonostsev, revolutionaries were persecuted—by the imperial secret police, with thousands being exiled to Siberia—and a policy of Russification was carried out throughout the empire.
+Under Pobedonostsev's ideological influence and the 1881 Exceptional Measures, the imperial security police (Okhrana) and gendarmerie were systematically expanded to suppress radical political organizations, subjecting suspects to administrative exile in Siberia while imperial authorities enforced aggressive Russification policies across non-Russian borderlands.

 Foreign policy (1864–1907)

-Russia had little difficulty expanding to the south, including conquering Turkestan, until Britain became alarmed when Russia threatened Afghanistan, with the implicit threat to India; and decades of diplomatic maneuvering resulted, called the Great Game.
+Russian forces steadily subjugated Central Asia, capturing Tashkent (1865), Samarkand (1868), and Khiva (1873), and establishing the governorate-general of Russian Turkestan.
+This advance alarmed the British Empire over the security of the India frontier, initiating decades of regional rivalry and diplomatic maneuvering known as the Great Game.
 That rivalry between the two empires has been considered to have included far-flung territories such as Outer Mongolia and Tibet.
 The maneuvering largely ended with the Anglo-Russian Convention of 1907.

 Expansion into the vast stretches of Siberia was slow and expensive, but finally became possible with the building of the Trans-Siberian Railway, 1890 to 1904.
 This opened up East Asia; and Russian interests focused on Mongolia, Manchuria, and Korea.
 China was too weak to resist, and was pulled increasingly into the Russian sphere.
 Russia obtained treaty ports such as Dalian/Port Arthur.
 In 1900, the Russian Empire invaded Manchuria as part of the Eight-Nation Alliance's intervention against the Boxer Rebellion.
 Japan strongly opposed Russian expansion, and defeated Russia in the Russo-Japanese War of 1904–1905.
 Japan took over Korea, and Manchuria remained a contested area.

 Meanwhile, France, looking for allies against Germany after 1871, formed a military alliance in 1894, with large-scale loans to Russia, sales of arms, and warships, as well as diplomatic support.
-Once Afghanistan was informally partitioned by the Anglo-Russian Convention in 1907, Britain, France, and Russia came increasingly close together in opposition to Germany and Austria-Hungary.
+Following the Anglo-Russian Convention in 1907, which partitioned Persia into spheres of influence and recognized British dominance over Afghanistan, Britain, France, and Russia stood together in opposition to Germany and Austria-Hungary.
 The three would later comprise the Triple Entente alliance in the First World War.